solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/07-Redeploy/index.md

 ## Deploy the Updated App

+To deploy the updated app, you need to follow the below steps for the _Self-Guided_ or _Instructor-Led_ workshop that matches what you chose during the _Setup_ section of this guide.

+=== "Self-Guided"

     1. Open a new integrated terminal in Visual Studio Code.

     2. Ensure you are at the root of your repository.

     3. Execute this command to deploy your application with changes.

+        ```bash title=""
+        azd deploy
+        ```

+=== "Instructor-Led"

+    1. Open a new integrated terminal in Visual Studio Code.

+    2. Ensure you are in the `./workshop` folder of your repository.

+        ```bash title=""
+        cd workshop
+        ```

+    3. Execute this command to deploy your application with changes.

-    ```bash
+        ```bash title=""
         azd deploy
         ```

 ## Test the Deployed App